 Nothing like a good project

 If your child is more booky or techy than sporty, a project could be a good way to get them on the path of activity.
 For younger children, the simple act of cutting, sticking and creating provides more energy and movement than sitting in front of a screen does.
 If your child is older, researching their favourite author or artist may start at home, but it will open up a world of exploration and discovery further than their bedroom.
-Following tips for kids sharing a bedroom can yield results, making sure that the flow and energy of the room is conducive to activities and imagination.
 If you are lacking inspiration, find out if there are exhibitions on, or fun days out that can extend their learning and get them out of the house.

 4. Get some green in

 No, we aren’t talking about vegetables (that’s a completely different battle you’ll have to face with your little ones).
 In our modern lives, we sometimes forget how important a connection with nature can be.
 A survey carried out earlier this year found that three-quarters of children in the UK spend less time outside than prison inmates.
 Just a few months earlier, a government report also found that more than one in nine children has not set foot in a park, forest, beach or any other natural environment for at least a year.
 But there is good news too – it’s never too late to turn these statistics around.